-To make matters worse, economic conditions in South Africa itself have worsened considerably in recent months, exacerbating an already difficult situation for ordinary, frustrated, poor South Africans.
-The country saw its economic growth slowing down sharply during the first three months of the year, marking a six-year low.
-The mining industry, a lifeline for the country's economy, saw its output plummet by more than 22% this year - the lowest level in four decades.
+Economic conditions in South Africa have worsened.
+The country has seen its economic growth slowing and its mining output plummet this year.
 Meanwhile, the worst nation-wide blackout in the country's history is destroying investor confidence in South Africa, and forcing many industries to shed jobs as a cost-effective measure to minimize the negative effect of higher production costs and profit losses.

-The question now remains as to how long poor South Africans' frustrations and their desperation about the increasingly dire socio-economic situation would be targeted towards their African brethren, before being leveled against government.
-There will come a time when South Africans will start pointing fingers towards their national leaders, questioning whether their struggle to end apartheid 14 years ago was not all in vain.
-In the meantime, Zimbabweans living in South Africa prepare themselves for more difficult times ahead of them.
+The question now remains: how long will poor South Africans' frustrations and their desperation about the increasingly dire socio-economic situation be targeted towards their African brethren, before being levelled against government?
+There will come a time when South Africans will start pointing fingers towards their national leaders, questioning whether their struggle to end apartheid 14 years ago was in vain.
+In the meantime, Zimbabweans living in South Africa prepare themselves for more difficult times ahead.